Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 ---

-24. ### What is the difference between Multiclass Classification Models & Multilabel Classification Models?⭐
+24. **What is the difference between Multiclass Classification Models & Multilabel Classification Models?.**⭐

 `Ans:` In multiclass classification, the goal is to classify instances into one of several predefined classes.
 For example, classifying images of animals into dog, cat, and horse classes.
 Each instance can only belong to one class, and the classes are mutually exclusive.